Aldo Group Inks Footwear Licensing Deals With Authentic’s Ted Baker and Brooks Brothers Brands

 As for what types of shoes styles to expect from Ted Baker, Frankel noted that the UK label will release a range of flats, casuals, sandals, dress and occasion footwear for women.
 In men’s, the same styles can be expected plus “a bit of fashion athletic styles” and boots, Frankel said.

 “What we really love is Ted Baker’s design flair and use of color and prints,” Frankel said.
 “It’s not every day that a brand can be both quirky and quiet in its details at the same time.
 It’s something we’re looking forward to in the design process.”

 At the same time, the two groups are coming together for another 10-year licensing deal to design, produce and distribute men’s footwear, bags and small leather goods for Authentic’s Brooks Brothers brand in the U.S.

-According to Frankel, traditional men’s shoe styles in the collection will use premium leathers and be priced between $250 and $450.
+According to Frankel we can expect to see traditional men’s shoe styles in this collection using premium leathers with a price point between $250 and $450.

-Frankel noted that he is “excited” to work with Authentic and SPARC, the owners of Brooks Brothers, and believes Aldo can help them in the brand’s expansion.
-“We can not only help with a very aggressive expansion plan, but also with more relevancy on an e-commerce business specific to our categories, while also helping them expand our categories into a greater percentage of their overall revenue.”
+Frankel noted that he is “excited” to work with Authentic and believes Aldo can help them in the brand’s expansion.
+“I think that we can not only help with a very aggressive expansion plan, but also with more relevancy on an e-commerce business specific to our categories, while also helping them expand our categories into a greater percentage of their overall revenue.”